This set of Basic Analog Communications Questions and Answers focuses on “Practical Aspects of Sampling”.

 Explanation: Marconi antenna is like a vertical wire having length one fourth of the working wavelength.
 Thus, it is a quarter-wave monopole antenna.
 Since, it was invented by Guglielmo Marconi, so it’s also called Marconi Antenna.
 It requires a ground plane with very good conductivity.
 Hence it is also called as a grounded antenna.

 2. An antenna can be matched to a feed line by using an LC network only.

 Explanation: An antenna can be matched to a feed line, also known as a transmission line, by using an LC network.
 But it can also be matched to feed line by a loading coil.

 3. An array with one driven element, a reflector, and one or more directors is called ________

 Explanation: A Yagi-Uda antenna is a directional antenna consisting of many parallel elements in a line.
-It consists of a single driven element which is connected to the transmitter or receiver with a transmission line, and also contains parasitic elements which are not connected to the transmitter or receiver.
+It consists of a single driven element which is connected to the transmitter or receiver with a transmission line and also contains parasitic elements which are not connected to the transmitter or receiver.
 Thus, there are three or four directors and one reflector.

 4. The energy picked up by a parabolic antenna is concentrated at the ________

 Explanation: A parabolic antenna is one with parabolic reflector.
 Energy picked up by a parabolic antenna is concentrated at the focus.

 5. Antennas are often tested in ________